SOCIAL & INCLUSIVE BUSINESS CAMP

-After being imagined and incubated by the AFD Campus du Développement, the SIBC will be piloted over the next three years by I&P Conseil and its partners – African Management Institute, ScaleChanger and StartupBRICS – to accelerate its deployment, particularly in Africa.
+After being imagined and incubated by the AFD Campus du Développement, the SIBC is now piloted by I&P Conseil and its partners – African Management Institute, ScaleChanger and StartupBRICS – to accelerate its deployment, particularly in Africa.
 This hybrid coaching program dedicated to entrepreneurs in their scale up stage and producing societal impacts will be organized by the consortium with the close support of the AFD and the programme’s historical partners.

 In addition to the thematic trainings, the SIBC draws its value from the strength of its community by bringing together high-level sponsors and mentors, as well as by benefiting from the support and experience of its alumni from one year to the next.
 Finally, the boot camp in Marseille is also an opportunity to meet corporate partners and potential investors during a “speed pitching”.